 As a professor named Paul Conway put it, our capacity for storing information is soaring exponentially just as the longevity of our storage media is plummeting.
-In other words, the older the storage system, the longer it can live.
+In other words, the older the medium, the longer it can last.

 The reason is our technology, which is changing at a faster rate than the technology of a hundred years ago, which by itself was moving faster than what our forefathers had a thousand years ago.
 Let's go back to the beginning, to understand how our ability to handle information has developed.
 A picture of an animal in a cave or on a stone does not tell you much, but it will last thousands of years after the caveman paints or carves it, and it makes sense no matter what language you speak.
 Then came the invention of writing.
 Written words can convey many times as much information as pictures, but now the person looking at them has to understand the language, and know how to read, to use them.

 Now we have electronic media.
 Just as the invention of paper made it easier to transport information, so have the invention of e-mail, the Internet, etc. The drawback is that information stored on computers and their peripherals is even more volatile than information on paper.
 Besides older hazards like fire, hard drives can be demagnetized, fall victim to storm surges, get attacked by viruses, have coffee spilled on them, etc. But the newest hazard is obsolescence.
+Every time we change or upgrade our software, we run the risk of losing the information we saved under the old format.
 If you had a computer twenty years ago, I bet you are no longer running the same programs you used back then.
 The computer itself might as well be an anchor or paperweight, for all the use it is giving you now.
-And while I can read a hundred-year-old book and understand most of it without a problem, will anybody be able to read your current e-mails, documents, spreadsheets and pictures and recordings, twenty years from now?
+And while I can read a hundred-year-old book and understand most of it without a problem, will anybody be able to read your current e-mails, documents, spreadsheets, pictures, videos and sound recordings, twenty years from now?

-Will any of your hard work be lost, simply because your computer no longer has the hardware and software to handle it?
+Will any of your hard work be lost, because you no longer have a computer with the hardware and software to handle it?
 For that reason alone, I recommend backing up your data to another place, when you sense that the medium it is on won't be in use much longer.
 For example, I'm no longer using the external floppy drive I mentioned in the previous paragraph because the data on my floppies has been copied to hard drives and CDs.
 And if the program you use to access that data is about to disappear, consider converting it to a format that will let it run with another program (e.g., convert WordPerfect documents to MS Word ones).

 "Thou shalt back up everything, for thou knowest not when the Apocalypse may come upon thee." -- from Chapter 1